-errno is the UNIX System Services Return Code.
-These return codes are listed and described in the Return Codes (Errnos) chapter in z/OS UNIX System Services Messages and Codes.
+errno is the UNIX System Services return code.
+These return codes are listed and described in the return codes (errnos) information in z/OS UNIX System Services Messages and Codes.

-System Action: The Listener transaction transactionid terminates.
+System action: The Listener transaction transactionid terminates.

-User Response: Use the errno value to determine the cause of the failure.
+Operator response: Use the errno value to determine the cause of the failure.

-EZY1310E mm/dd/yy hh:mm:ss IC VALUE NOT NUMERIC TRANID=transactionid PARTNER INET transactionid is the name of the transaction that was requested by the connecting client.
+EZY1310E mm/dd/yy hh:mm:ss IC VALUE NOT NUMERIC TRANID=transactionid PARTNER INET ADDR=inetaddress PORT=portnumber transactionid is the name of the transaction that was requested by the connecting client.